Multimode Purcell Filter for Superconducting-Qubit Reset and Readout with Intrinsic Purcell Protection: Introduction

 To realize qubit reset and leakage reduction operations without introducing additional on-chip components, we propose assigning multiple functions to a single physical element.
-For example, a coplanar waveguide resonator is inherently a multi-mode system, supporting a fundamental mode at frequency $f_0$ and higher-order harmonics at $f_m=(m+1)f_0$.
+For example, a half-wavelength coplanar waveguide resonator is inherently a multi-mode system, supporting a fundamental mode at frequency $f_0$ and higher-order harmonics at $f_m=(m+1)f_0$.
 Harnessing these different-order modes for distinct qubit operations offers a promising route toward improving circuit scalability.
 In this work, we design and experimentally demonstrate a multi-mode Purcell filter, where the fundamental mode is used for qubit reset and the second-order mode for readout.
-To the best of our knowledge, this is the first experimental realization that exploits different-order modes of a microwave resonator to implement distinct qubit operations.
-This approach represents a significant step toward mode-efficient circuit design and scalable superconducting quantum architectures.
+This approach offers a new route toward hardware-efficient circuit design and scalable superconducting quantum architectures.

 The proposed scheme is implemented by coupling the qubit and its readout resonator to a multi-mode Purcell filter, which supports a fundamental mode at approximately 3.6 GHz and a higher-order mode at around 6.6 GHz, serving as channels for qubit reset and readout, respectively.
 In addition, an auxiliary mode is carefully embedded in our filter to provide intrinsic Purcell protection \cite{sunadaFastReadoutReset2022,springFastMultiplexedSuperconductingQubit2025,yenInterferometricPurcellSuppression2025} for the qubit around its operation frequency.
-We experimentally demonstrate the performance of this multimode Purcell filter in a flip-chip superconducting circuit, in which we demonstrate a fast unconditional reset with residual excitation less than 1\% within 220 ns, and a leakage reduction unit that selectively resets the transmon’s second excited state within 62 ns.
-The Purcell-limited relaxation time $T_p$ of the qubit is also numerically simulated, predicting $T_p$ exceeding 1 ms over a bandwidth of 800 MHz.
+We experimentally demonstrate the performance of this multi-mode Purcell filter in a flip-chip superconducting circuit, in which we demonstrate a fast unconditional reset with residual excitation less than 1\% within 220 ns, and a leakage reduction unit that selectively resets the transmon’s second excited state within 62 ns.
+The Purcell-limited relaxation time $T_p$ of the qubit is also investigated numerically, with the simulations predicting $T_p$ exceeding 500~$\mu$s over a bandwidth of approximately 700~MHz, provided that the internal quality factors of the readout and filter resonators reach the level of $10^6$.